MonashBioinformaticsPlatform/RNAsik-pipe/docs/index.md

+---
+bibliography: supplementary/RNAsik.bib
+---

 ![mbp-banner](images/mbp_banner.png)

 # RNAsik for RNAseq

 > **N.B** This workflow assumes model organism has a reference genome.
-If the reference genome isn't applicable, different workflow is required.
+If the reference genome isn't applicable, different workflow might be required.

 ## About